“Get away from her, you bitch!”

 Do not watch this movie after a meal.
 Or before one either.

-A disused power station in Acton (London) was used in the film and Cameron makes the most of the stairways, vents and corridors to develop a real sense of claustrophobia.
+The disused Acton Lane power station near Wembley (west London) was used in the film and Cameron makes the most of the stairways, vents and corridors to develop a real sense of claustrophobia.

 Rebecca “Newt” Jorden